 It is exceedingly rare for a civil rights defendant to purposely design an unconstitutional practice or policy to harm the public.
 Myriam E. Gilles, Breaking the Code of Silence: Rediscovering "Custom" in Section 1983 Municipal Liability, 80 B.U.
-L. REV. 17, 36-37 (2000) ("Rarely (one assumes) will modern-day policymakers be found sitting in a smoke-filled backroom discussing whether to direct local officials to trammel the constitutional rights of the citizenry."); Joanna Schwartz, Municipal Immunity, at 18-19 (forthcoming 2023).

-Accordingly, it is very unlikely that two defendants will come together and jointly decide to create a plan that violates the Constitution.
-The district court's requirement that a plaintiff demonstrate a meeting of the minds to violate the Constitution-even through circumstantial evidence-is a virtually
+L. REV. 17, 36-37 (2000) ("Rarely (one assumes) will modern-day policymakers be found sitting in a smoke-filled backroom discussing whether to direct local officials to trammel the constitutional rights of the citizenry."); Joanna Schwartz, Municipal Immunity, at 18-19.3 Accordingly, it is very unlikely that two defendants will come together and jointly decide to create a plan that violates the Constitution.
+The district court's requirement that a plaintiff demonstrate a meeting of the minds to violate the Constitution-even through circumstantial evidence-is a virtually insurmountable practical barrier.
+Even if there is no evidence that Defendants-Appellees had a front-end agreement to break the law together and violate the Fifth and Fourteenth Amendments, the impact of Defendants-Appellees' joint program to interrogate children for the purpose of criminally prosecuting them has made the constitutional infirmities evident.

-Available at: https://papers.ssrn.com/sol3/papers.cfm?abstract\id=4324582.
+3 Available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4324582.